Barbara, The Dinosaur, and the Water Horse: Chapter 1

 “Why?
 The man was not your first nor your last victim.”

-“Careful that you don’t become the villain.
-You already are.”
+“Careful that you don’t become more of a villain than you already are.”

 “You killed her fiancé.”